Rikhav21/Xyron/design.md

 Today I learnt a little bit more about onShape and got continued with the assembaly.
 Most of my time just was spent figuring out how to use the assembaly.
 ## Time
 3 hours and 30 minutes
+# Day three
+## Design
+Today I continues working on the gantry and now have to work on the tool head.
+The X and Y linear rods are finished with the modeling.
+## Time
+2 hours.